idptools/goose/docs/sequence_optimization.rst

 * **Easier Property Value Setting**: For many of the properties, you can now set the target value using a sequence of interest rather than a numeric value.
 * **Match to arbitrary interaction matrices**: You can now optimize sequences to match arbitrary interaction matrices.
 * **Linear Profiles for Values**: You can now set ``can_be_linear_profile=True`` for some properties and provide a sequence or list of target values.
 The optimizer will then attempt to match the profile along the values.
-* **Hard Composition Constraints**: ``aa_fraction_ranges`` can enforce hard per-residue or grouped composition bounds during candidate generation, which is often faster and more reliable than treating composition as another soft optimization objective.
+* **Hard Composition Constraints**: ``aa_fraction_ranges`` can enforce hard per-residue or grouped composition targets or bounds during candidate generation, which is often faster and more reliable than treating composition as another soft optimization objective.
 * **Population Diversity Controls**: ``elite_pool_size`` and ``parent_selection`` can retain multiple strong parent sequences instead of mutating only the current best sequence.
 * **Reproducibility Controls**: ``seed`` makes repeated runs deterministic for the optimizer's own random choices, and ``max_cache_size`` bounds cache growth.